CMSgov/bluebutton-site-static/_pages/resources-codesystem-identifier-currency.md

 **System URI**: `https://bluebutton.cms.gov/resources/codesystem/identifier-currency`

 ## Description
-An indicator as to whether or not the corresponding Medicare Beneficiary Identifier (MBI) is the most recent/current identifier assigned to the beneficiary, or if it is a former/historic identifier that is no longer used
+An indicator as to whether or not the corresponding Medicare Beneficiary Identifier (MBI) is the most recent/current identifier assigned to the beneficiary, or if it is a former/historic identifier that is no longer used.

 ## Values
 This variable is coded, and will contain one of the following values.